alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/README.md

 #### Controlling DC Motors

 The Model Car uses four DC motors attached to mecanum wheels.
 The rotation magntutude of each DC motors is controlled by PWM.
 Each of corresponding PWM value is stored in a struct for later processing.
+The PWM value can take within a range from 0 to 8091.

 DC motors PWM values are organized in a struct as follows: